Seagate/cortx/doc/scaleout/Configuring_CORTX_Components.rst

   ::

-   salt '*' cmd.run systemctl start sspl-ll
+   salt '*' cmd.run "systemctl start sspl-ll"

 - Run the following to restart the SSPL service.

   ::

-   salt '*' cmd.run systemctl restart sspl-ll
+   salt '*' cmd.run "systemctl restart sspl-ll"

 Run the following command to know the status of the SSPL service.

 ::

- salt '*' cmd.run systemctl status sspl-ll -l
+ salt '*' cmd.run "systemctl status sspl-ll -l"

 Verification
 ------------